ananyakaligal/LeetCodes/2487-remove-nodes-from-linked-list/README.md

 <strong>Explanation:</strong> The nodes that should be removed are 5, 2 and 3.
 - Node 13 is to the right of node 5.
 - Node 13 is to the right of node 2.
-- Node 8 is to the right of node 3.
 </pre>

 <p><strong class="example">Example 2:</strong></p>